briansjkim/github-finder/README.md

 # Github-Finder
   > An application serving as a platform for users to search for Github profiles
 # Technologies Used
-  > React Hooks, CSS Modules, Node.js/Express, MongoDB/Mongoose, AWS S3, Jest, Enzyme
+  > React Hooks, CSS Modules, Node.js/Express, MongoDB/Mongoose, AWS S3, Jest, Enzyme, and Github's Developer API
 # Starting
   1. From the root directory, run the following command to start the client:
     > npm run build